Skip to main content

 Waycross, Georgia · FDIC Cert #10055

-First Southern Bank is an FDIC-insured bank (Certificate #10055) with $313M in total assets and $286M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for First Southern Bank, an FDIC-insured bank (Certificate #10055) with $313M in total assets and $286M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Waycross, Georgia, the bank maintains a Tier 1 capital ratio of 14.16% (Well-Capitalized) and a nonperforming loan ratio of 2.62%.
-BankHealthData assigns a composite Health Grade of B (78/100).
+BankHealthData assigns a composite Health Grade of B (78/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 First Southern Bank (FDIC cert 10055) is a community bank — $313M in total assets, $286M in deposits, serving the Waycross, Georgia area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.